michalpasternak7/e-Commerce/README.md

 The project aims to create a relational database based on the contents of the provided dataset, Sample-Superstore.csv.
 The primary objectives include:

-- Designing an Entity-Relationship Diagram (ERD) to model the database schema.
+- Designing an [Entity-Relationship Diagram](SuperstoreDB/superstore_erd.jpg) (ERD) to model the database schema.
-- Implementing the relational database using SQLite as the Relational Database Management System (RDBMS).
+- Implementing the relational [database](SuperstoreDB/superstore.db) using SQLite as the Relational Database Management System (RDBMS).
-- Conducting Exploratory Data Analysis (EDA) to gain insights into the dataset.
+- Conducting [Exploratory Data Analysis](superstore_eda.ipynb) (EDA) to gain insights into the dataset.
+- [Cluster](superstore_clustering.ipynb) customers according to their buying patterns.

 ## Folder Structure